Francis Seow

-Francis Seow, born Seow Tiang Siew (萧添寿 (Xiāo Tiānshòu); 11 October 1928 – 21 January 2016), was a Singaporean lawyer who was Solicitor-General of Singapore and later the President of the Law Society of Singapore.
+Francis Seow Tiang Siew (萧添寿 (Xiāo Tiānshòu); 11 October 1928 – 21 January 2016), was a Singaporean lawyer who was Solicitor-General of Singapore and later the President of the Law Society of Singapore.

 Seow started his legal career in 1956 in the Singapore Legal Service, becoming Solicitor-General in 1969 before entering private practice in 1972.
 During his legal career, he was known for having both prosecuted and defended murderers such as Sunny Ang, Mimi Wong and Tan Mui Choo.
 After he was elected president of the Law Society of Singapore in 1986, he had a falling-out with Prime Minister Lee Kuan Yew over the Law Society's role in commenting on legislation.

 In the 1988 general election, Seow contested in Eunos GRC as a candidate of the opposition Workers' Party, against the governing People's Action Party.
 He lost with 49.11% of the vote.
 Before the election, Seow he been detained for 72 days without trial under the Internal Security Act.
 After being accused of tax evasion, Seow left for the United States for health treatment, subsequently disregarding numerous court summons to return to Singapore to stand trial.
 He was eventually convicted in absentia.
 Called a "prisoner of conscience" by Amnesty International in 2007, Seow was a frequent speaker at university talks outside of Singapore.

+Career

 Legal career

-Seow was born in 1928 in Singapore and educated at Saint Joseph's Institution before he read law at the Middle Temple and became a qualified lawyer.
+Seow was born in 1928 in Singapore and educated at Saint Joseph's Institution before he study law at the Middle Temple and became a qualified lawyer.
 He joined the Singapore Legal Service in 1956 as a prosecutor and rose through the ranks to become the Solicitor-General in 1969, a position he held until 1971.
 Seow led a Commission of Inquiry in the Secondary IV examination boycott by Chinese students in 1963.
 For his work, Seow was awarded the Public Administration Medal (Gold).
 During his time as a prosecutor, Seow prosecuted multiple notorious murderers and sent them to the gallows, including Sunny Ang, Mimi Wong, and 18 of the prisoners involved in the Pulau Senang prison riot.

 Seow eventually left the Singapore Legal Service and entered private practice in 1972.
 In 1985, he defended Tan Mui Choo, one of the three murderers in the Toa Payoh ritual murders.
 Tan was eventually executed after an unsuccessful appeal against her conviction and death sentence.

 In 1973, Seow was suspended from law practice for 12 months by Chief Justice Wee Chong Jin for breaching an undertaking given on behalf of his junior law partner to Attorney-General Tan Boon Teik.
 Nevertheless, he was later elected as a council member of the Law Society of Singapore in 1976 and became President of the Law Society in 1986.